Supreme Court leaves CDC eviction moratorium in place

 The court on Tuesday rejected a plea by landlords to end the Centers for Disease Control and Prevention moratorium on evicting millions of tenants who aren’t paying rent during the coronavirus pandemic.
 Last week, the Biden administration extended the moratorium by a month, until the end of July.
 It said then it did not expect another extension.

 U.S. Judge Dabney Friedrich in Washington had struck down the moratorium as exceeding the CDC’s authority, but put her ruling on hold.
-The high court voted 5-4 to keep the ban in place.
+The high court voted 5-4 to keep the ban in place until the end of July.

 In a brief opinion, Justice Brett Kavanaugh said he agreed with Friedrich’s ruling, but voted to leave the ban on evictions in place because it’s due to end in a month and “because those few weeks will allow for additional and more orderly distribution of the congressionally appropriated rental assistance funds.”